itsasoarizti/Optimization-Models-for-Unrelated-Parallel-Machine-Problem/README.md

 ## Overview

-This repository contains the implementation developed for my Mathematics Bachelor's Thesis (TFG), focused on solving a scheduling problem in **Unrelated Parallel Machines with sequence-dependent setup times**.
+This repository contains the implementation developed for my Bachelor's Thesis (TFG) in Mathematics Degree, focused on solving a scheduling problem in **Unrelated Parallel Machines with sequence-dependent setup times**.

 The objective is to assign and sequence a set of tasks among multiple machines while minimizing the **makespan** (the completion time of the busiest machine).